 A CTO is highly experienced in technical developments and requirements.

-He is the person who can take your concept of I have an idea for an app and help you make it a reality.
+He is the person who can take your concept from an app idea and help you make it a reality.

 Moreover, when you have a CTO on your team, you can save a lot in terms of the development and other auxiliary costs.